openshift-labs/learn-katacoda/intro-openshift/resource-objects/finish.md

 ``oc create -f <definition.json>``: Create a resource object from a definition stored in a file.
 The format of the definition must be JSON or YAML.
 The ``metadata.name`` field of the definition must not correspond to an existing resource object.

-``oc replace -f <definition.json>``: Replace the defintion of a resource object with that stored in a file.
+``oc replace -f <definition.json>``: Replace the definition of a resource object with that stored in a file.
 The format of the definition must be JSON or YAML.
 The ``metadata.name`` field of the definition must correspond to an existing resource object.

+``oc apply -f <definition.json>``: Replace the definition of a resource object if it exists with that stored in a file.
+The format of the definition must be JSON or YAML.
+The ``metadata.name`` field of the definition must correspond to an existing resource object.
+If the resource object does not already exist, it will be created.

 ``oc patch <type/name> --patch <patch>``: Update a resource object using a patch specification.